Fraternalilab/POPSlegacy/README.md

 	   --help

 ### Short Description of Command Line Parameters
+* pdb : input format is the classical PDB format
+* pdbml : input format is the XML format of the PDB database
 * trajInFileName : trajectory input file
+* zipped : the input file is compressed with gzip or similar (zlib compatible)
 * coarse : Calpha-only computation [0,1]
 * hydrogens : hydrogens [0,1]
 * multiModel : input with multiple models